Nelly31/Cup_of_Sugar/README.md

 ## Installation

-The project is divded into a frontend under the client folder and a backend.
+The project is divided into a frontend under the client folder and a backend.

 #### To start the backend:

 Within the project directory - backend

 Run "bundle install" to install all dependencies.

+Run "rails db:reset" to reset and seed the database.

 Run "bin/rails s -p 3001 -b 0.0.0.0" to start.